-Layouts are efficient with livable porches and strong curb appeal, and easy expansion possibilities.
-Prices start at $850.
-Years ago I saw one of the first examples, at the Home Builder Show in Orlando and was very
+, above.
+Layouts are efficient with porches that are large enough to really use, strong curb appeal, and could work as in-law or granny units.
+Years ago I saw one of the first examples, at the Home Builder Show in Orlando and was very impressed.Architect Bruce Tolar

-designed several versions of the Katrina Cottage for Ocean Springs, Mississippi, as shown in this photo.
+designed several versions of the Katrina Cottage for Ocean Springs, Mississippi, as shown in this photo and in the layout for two bedroom Plan 536-3 with front porch and side deck, shown below.
 These little houses would dignify any neighborhood.
-To

 Originally designed as a dignified alternative to the FEMA trailer, Katrina Cottages have been hailed for

 their design, durability, versatility and, affordability in USA Today